Powett/skelet0wn/README.md

     ]
 )
 ```
-4) Setup the workflow's working directory and names: every `Limb` will have its own working subdirectory (isolated from others), mounted within the docker container (if any).
+4) Setup the workflow's working directory and names: every `Limb` will have its own working subdirectory (isolated from others), mounted within the Docker container (if any).
 The `Limb` naming and directory generation is automatic, using the workflow topology.
 ```python
 workflow.prepare_environment(
     output_dir=os.getcwd() + "/outputs",